-Inspect AI model files online: Safetensors, GGUF & ComfyUI
+Inspect AI model files: Safetensors, GGUF & ComfyUI

 Read the metadata inside AI model files without downloading gigabytes of weights.
 Yellorn decodes the Safetensors / GGUF header and the ComfyUI workflow locally — just the structure, never the tensor data.